meoblast001/lexical-analyser-generator/README.md

 `next` will skip ignore sequences and find the next token and lexeme, returning true on success, false on EOF, and throwing `invalid_argument` if no token is found.

+#### Info Mode
+If you're interested in the steps that the program takes to build your lexer, you can run it in info mode.
+Run the program using a command in the form:
+`lexical-analyser-generator info RULES`.
+Information is printed to standard output.